 16. I use Logitech mouse (G502, G300s, or another gaming mouse that has lots of additional buttons), and I have some devices that appear in device panel (like Logitech_LGVirHid01, Logitech_LGVirHid02, etc)

-You can add all the devices to Blacklist.
+You can add all those devices to Blocklist.
 This won't affect the mappings, or mouse usage, they just won't appear in reWASD interface.
 Also, we recommend to check out how to initialize the gaming mouse.

 17. I get an error "Unable to create a folder" while I try to create, import or save the config, or create a new profile